rehierl/node-tree-outliner/about-sequences.md

 end
 ```

-The in-order tree traversal of a binary tree does not conflict with a strict
-tree traversal because each node is visited exactly once.
+The in-order tree traversal of a binary tree is a strict tree traversal because

-Traversing a non-binary tree, that allows more than two child nodes per node
+each node is visited exactly once.
+Traversing a non-binary tree, that allows more
-(the DOM tree is such a non-binary generic tree), via in-order tree traversal
+than two child nodes per node (the DOM tree is such a generic tree), via in-order
-would have to re-visit a node multiple times:
+tree traversal would have to re-visit a node multiple times:

 ```
 traverseInOrder(node) begin